Dr. Ismail Ughratdar (FRCS) — Updated on November 7, 2022

 Understanding the cause of dryness in your hair is essential to getting it back to full health.
 Here are 7 common triggers that can cause brittle hair.

 People in hot dry climates can suffer from hair dryness due to the heat.
-Places that are hot and windy are even more damaging to your hair: the combination can remove all moisture from your tresses, leaving them fragile, frizzy and dull.
+Places that are hot and windy are even more damaging to your hair as the combination can remove all moisture from your tresses, leaving them fragile, frizzy and dull.

 Drink plenty of water to keep your body and hair hydrated, particularly in summer.
 You can also use hair masks to lock in moisture, protecting your hair against the harsh elements.